Pre-order the book here!!!! (Book Birthday: 11 July 2023)

 Affiliations & Roles

-I am an Assistant Professor at Boston University School of Social Work (BUSSW), Clinical Practice Department, and Faculty Affiliate at BU’s Center for Innovation in Social Work & Health.
-I am also on the Board of Directors and the Chair of the Research Advisory Committee of the Center for Institutional Courage, a non-profit organization dedicated to transforming institutional approaches and responses to abuse, harassment, violence, and inequality.
-Additionally, I am a member of the Scientific Committee of the International Society for the Study of Trauma & Dissociation (ISSTD) and the American Psychological Association (APA) Presidential Task Force for Culturally Informed Trauma & Grief Kits (APA President: Thema Bryant).
-Finally, I am a MCUAAAR Research Scientist (2020-23) and a Senior Researcher in Dr. Margaret Hicken’s University of Michigan Transdisciplinary Approaches to the Study of Racism & Health Inequalities (RacismLab).
+I am an Assistant Professor at Boston University School of Social Work (BUSSW), Clinical Practice Department and Faculty Affiliate at BU’s Center for Innovation in Social Work & Health.
+I am a member of the Board of Directors (which includes membership in the Inclusion, Diversity, Equity, & Accessibility Board Working Group), Scientific Committee, and Annual Conference Committee at the International Society for the Study of Trauma & Dissociation (ISSTD).
+I am also a member of the Advisory Committee of the National Academies of Sciences, Engineering, & Medicine (NASEM) Action Collaborative on Preventing Sexual Harassment in Higher Education.
+Additionally, I am on the Board of Directors and the Chair of the Research Advisory Committee of the Center for Institutional Courage, a non-profit organization dedicated to transforming institutional approaches and responses to abuse, harassment, violence, and inequality.
+Finally, I am a Senior Researcher in Dr. Margaret Hicken’s University of Michigan Transdisciplinary Approaches to the Study of Racism & Health Inequalities (RacismLab).

 Education